helmutkaufmann/wn-media-plugin/README.md

 [http://image.intervention.io](Intervention) is rather resource-intensive.
 As a consequence:
 - Apply [http://image.intervention.io](Intervention) carefully.
 - The initial resize of an image is handled by Winter's internal resizer.
-At the moment, this results the original image being opened, resized, compressed, stored and then re-openedto apply any filers of the [http://image.intervention.io](Intervention) library before the final result is again compressed and saved to disk.
+At the moment, this results the original image being opened, resized, compressed, stored and then re-opened to apply any filers of the [http://image.intervention.io](Intervention) library before the final result is again compressed and saved to disk.
 This approach results generally in faster processing but re-compresses images twice, which implies a (slight) loss of quality.

-Further optimizations are planned.
+Further optimisations are planned.